XTLS/Xray-examples/All-in-One-fallbacks-Nginx/README.md

     * ShadowSocks-gRPC
     * ShadowSocks-H2-TLS

-[Fallback](https://xtls.github.io/config/features/fallback.html) enables an inbound to forward the incoming request to another inbound.
+[Fallback](https://xtls.github.io/config/features/fallback.html) feature enables an inbound to forward the incoming request to another inbound or another process.

 Nginx is used to serve a decoy website to avoid active probing.
-It is alsousedto route gRPC traffic(grpc_pass).
+It's also used to route gRPC traffic(grpc_pass).

 ## How it works?
 The Vless-TCP-XTLS is the HTTPS entrypoint.
 For every incoming request after doing TLS-Termination, based on the **Path**, **SNI** or **ALPN type**, the request is passed to another inbound(sub-config).
 For example: